sphaso/genetic_algorithms/README.md

 ## Chapter 3
 This covers one last refactoring of `onemax` and introduces `speller`.
 Both are using the same `Types` idea from Chapter 2.

+## Chapter 4
+This covers `cargo` and `portfolio`.
+I didn't modify `onemax` for the interactive fitness function example as it seemed easy enough to understand.